 It’s not hard to get started.
 Just do your personal brand awareness building, however you normally do it — but factor webinars in.

-Promote the webinar via social media and through registration forms on your other content types.
-Here’s the beauty of this: you’ve already won, before the webinar even starts — because you’re growing your email contact list like crazy.
+- Promote your webinars via social media and through registration forms on your other content Here’s the beauty of this: you’ve already won, before the webinar even starts — because you’re growing your email contact list like crazy.
 No one has to give you their email address in order to read your blog or follow you on social media.
 But to register for a webinar…

-- Create sales webinars where you actually promote your products.
+- Create sales webinars where you actually promote your services.
 These webinars still need to address a pain point, but the “win” you’re offering as a solution is — you guessed it — your course, group coaching, or other offering.
-Be aware that statistically, live webinars will convert way better than automated, but obviously automated webinars have other advantages.
+Be aware that statistically, live webinars will convert way better than automated.

 - Host regular webinars just for your clients where you have an open dialogue (we often do “Open Q&A” members-only webinars).
 Use these to deepen your relationships with existing clients.